JohannLai/audio-to-text/README.md

 # ChatGPT Audio-to-Text

 This project is a shell script implementation of the ChatGPT API to convert audio to text.
-It is licensed under the MIT License.

 ## Play with Issue